 Set theory the widely accepted foundation of mathematics.
 Hence the syntactical notions introduced so far should be formalizable in set theory.
-Since the notions of symbol and formula are finitary, they should not require the axiom of infinity.
+Since the notions of symbol and formula are finitary, they should not require the axiom of infinity, which is equivalent to the existence of infinite sets.
 So we shall work in standard set theory without infinity.
 We shall later present set theory axiomatically.
-For the moment we work in the usual "naive" set theory, without employing infinite sets.
+For the moment we work in the usual "naive" set theory, without assuming the existence of infinite sets.